Miguel Rojas Player Props: Dodgers vs. Blue Jays

-Miguel Rojas -- .125 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Toronto Blue Jays, with Jose Berrios on the hill, on July 24 at 10:10 PM ET.
+On Tuesday, Miguel Rojas (hitting .133 in his past 10 games) and the Los Angeles Dodgers play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 10:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rangers.
+He had a hitless performance in his previous game (0-for-2) against the Blue Jays.

 Miguel Rojas Game Info & Props vs. the Blue Jays